Plants that Repel Mosquitoes

 Planting Citronella Grass, Using Citronella to deter Mosquitoes.

 Citronella has been used to repel mosquitoes for as long as I can remember!
 We used this before I ever heard about any other form of mosquito plants or sprays!
 Citronella is a grass and it grows approx six to six and a half feet tall!
-The Citronella grass is use to make the citronella oils we burn to ward off mosquitoes.
-They are also use in soaps and candles.
-Citronella grass is planted to ward off mosquitoes and it need positioned in the areas you frequent.
+The Citronella grass is used to make the citronella oils we burn to ward off mosquitoes.
+They are also used in soaps and candles.
+Citronella grass is planted to ward off mosquitoes and they need positioned in the areas you frequent.
 This can also be used in your garden to ward off white flies but its root system is invasive and will take over your garden plants if not planted with this in mind.
 You can use a large plastic floral container and cut the end out of it, bury, fill with dirt and plant you citronella in it and the roots will not be able to invade your garden plants.
-You can get the Citronella Oil Here.

 Planting Eucalyptus to repel Mosquitoes.

 Cadaga Tree ( Eucalyptus torelliana) This tree can grow to about 80 feet tall.
-When planting more than one you need to plant them about 25 to 30 feet apart to allow for adequate growth.
+When planting more than one, you need to plant them about 25 to 30 feet apart to allow for adequate growth.
 This tree repels mosquitoes.
 You will need full sunlight to grow this tree.
 This is also a good tree to attract wildlife to your yard.
 Eucalyptus can also be made into an oil repels mosquitoes.
 Eucalyptus has been used for years to war of those pesky insects.
-You can get the Eucalyptus Oil Here.

 Planting Catnip, This Plant and oils will repel Mosquitoes

 If you own cats you are familiar with catnip!
 Yes, catnip!
-This plant is a very attractive plant but it also make a good mosquito deterrent when planted in the right places.
+This plant is a very attractive plant but it also makes a good mosquito deterrent when planted in the right places.
 It is also beneficial as a food for bees!
-Catnip is an easy plant to grow , is related to mint and is a perennial plant.
+Catnip is an easy plant to grow, is related to mint and is a perennial plant.

 Planting Lavender: Plants and oils that repel Mosquitoes